 Our comics are an important part of our public engagement programme and have made our research accessible to a wide range of audiences around the world.
-We have developed a series of comics with comic artist Edward Ross and scientist Dr Jamie Hall - a former PhD student at the WCMP.
+We have developed a series of comics with comic artist Edward Ross and scientist Dr Jamie Hall - a former PhD student at the WCIP.

 The first comic, entitled 'Parasite' was produced in 2010 to celebrate the 75th anniversary of the Wellcome Trust.
 Comic artist Rachel Morris designed the cover.
 The comic proved hugely popular with a range of age groups and continues to be used for public engagement.
-It gives a brief overview of parasitology, and the parasites we study at the WCMP.
+It gives a brief overview of parasitology, and the parasites we study at the WCIP.

-Our third comic 'Sleeping Sickness : the fight against a nightmarish disease' explores another important parasitic disease that is studied by researchers at the WCMP and highlights the work of the MacLeod Group.
+Our third comic (2016) 'Sleeping Sickness : the fight against a nightmarish disease' explores another important parasitic disease that is studied by researchers at the WCIP and highlights the work of the MacLeod Group.
 'Toxoplasmosis: unlocking the secrets of a mysterious parasite', our fourth comic (2017), highlights our research on the Toxoplasma parasite and features the work of the Sheiner Group.

 Please read our blog on how we develop the comics, and why we think they are a good tool for communicating about our research.